There are millions of copywriters and digital marketers on the web, but so few genuinely speak "data center".

 Cage: A private section of the data center where one client keeps multiple racks.

 1u (or unit): A 1.75-inch section of a rack.
 Racks are commonly 42u (or units), but there are other possibilities too.
 Rack-mount servers come in these sizes too (usually 1u or 2u).

 Data Center: This is where people put servers.
 They usually have a killer Internet connection, routers, and climate control.
 Also, reliable power and security.
 Most assume that this means one building owned by own person.
 In my experience, it usually means one room, cage, or one row of cabinets in a shared building.

 Carrier Hotel: One building with lots of smaller "data centers" in it.
 Most importantly, multiple network service providers (NSPs) that various managed service providers can choose to connect through.
 Generally carrier neutral.

-Carrier Neutral: A data center that does not offer IP transit services.
+Carrier Neutral: A data center that does not offer IP transit services (internet).
 Instead, tenants arrange agreements with other tenants directly for connectivity.

 HVAC: Pronounced H-Vac.
 Those giant dumpster-looking metal boxes along the walls of a data center that regulate temperature and moisture.
 You might also hear CRAC (Computer Room Air Conditioning).